alexsit19/marvelapp_flutter/README.md

 <img src="screenshots/heroes_details.jpg" width=150>
 </p>

+Clean architecture was used to create the application.

-In this app applied next technologies:
+Also in this app applied next technologies:
 - Dio
 - Drift
 - Equatable